RosettaCommons/documentation/IterativeHybridize.md

 * $3: minimum mutual distance for selected structures, range from 0(identical) to 1(completely different), where formula is 1 - Sscore; Sscore is metric inverse to RMSD and has very similar scale to TM-score
 * $4: number of structures to select
 * $5, optional: estimated Similarity-To-ReferenceStructure in GDT-HA scale, puts penalty if any structure gets dissimilar to reference structure than this value
+* IMPORTANT: "-out:prefix iter0" is necessary to reformat input silent readable by IterationMaster.py.
+Please check if you included this option correctly if you get failure message "ERROR: pdbs not extracted correctly!".

 ### Generating adaptive restraints from a pool of structures